 The spawning season typically occurs in May and June, with the highest concentration around new and full moons and particularly during the nighttime high tide.
 Some of the best places to view the spawning are at Bowers Beach and the DuPont Nature Center in Milford.
 The crabs can be seen at Pickering Beach and Kitts Hummock in Dover as well.
-You could also watch from the water with a charter from Captain’s Lady Charters!

 The spawning ritual begins with male crabs clustering along the shore as females arrive (you can distinguish the males by their size — approximately two-thirds the size of the females).
 Males often try to catch on to a female’s shell to be pulled up the beach to the high tide line.
 Females scurry on the shore, pausing every few feet to dig a hole and deposit as many as 20,000 eggs at a time.
 Males jockey to fertilize the eggs, and once complete, the crabs leave and waves wash sand over the nests.